TudorDan/Web-With-Python/module_web_with_python.md

 #### What kind of JOIN types do you know in SQL?
 Could you give examples?
 * INNER JOIN is a process that matches rows from the first table and the second table which have the same key (as defined by the ON constraint) to create a result row with the combined columns from both tables.
-* When joining table A to table B, a LEFT JOIN simply includes rows from A regardless of whether a matching row is found in B.
+* When joining table A to table B, a LEFT JOIN includes rows from A regardless of whether a matching row is found in B.
-* The RIGHT JOIN is the same, but reversed, keeping rows in B regardless of whether a match is found in A.
+* The RIGHT JOIN is similar, but reversed, keeping rows in B regardless of whether a match is found in A.
-* FULL OUTER JOIN simply means that rows from both tables are kept, regardless of whether a matching row exists in the other table.
+* FULL OUTER JOIN means that rows from both tables are kept, regardless of whether a matching row exists in the other table.
 #### What are the constraints in sql?
 * Constraints are the rules enforced on data columns on table.